ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/ethernet_network_group_policy_maker/README.md

     Completion of editing the configuration variable values is marked by the comment **`####### Finish Configuration Settings - The required value entries are complete. #######`**.

       ![Figure 15 - Finish Configuration Settings location](./assets/Figure_15_Finish_Configuration_Settings_location.png "Figure 15 - Finish Configuration Settings location")
-5. Save the changes you have made to the ethernet_network_group_policy_maker.py file.
+6. Save the changes you have made to the ethernet_network_control_policy_maker.py file.
-6. Run the ethernet_network_group_policy_maker.py file.
+7. Run the ethernet_network_control_policy_maker.py file.

 ## Where to Demo
-The Ethernet Network Group Policy Maker can be demoed on Cisco dCloud in the following soon to be released content:
+The Ethernet Network Control Policy Maker can be demoed on Cisco dCloud in the following soon to be released content:

 1. **_Cisco Intersight Managed Mode (IMM) with UCS X-Series v1 (Instant Demo)_** - Coming soon!
 2. **_Cisco Intersight Managed Mode (IMM) with UCS X-Series Lab v1 (Scheduled Demo/Sandbox)_** - Coming soon!